Nasty (Janet Jackson song): Legacy

 In 1986, "Weird Al" Yankovic included the song in his polka medley "Polka Party!" from his album of the same name.

-Elvira performed the song as the opening number for her 1986 Knott's Berry Farm Halloween "Shock and Rock Spooktacular" stage show.

-"Nasty" was featured in the opening scenes of the Moonlighting episode "Blonde on Blonde".
-It plays as Maddie Hayes (Cybill Shepherd) is dancing in front of a mirror.

-In the fall of 1989, NBC aired a pilot movie, and later a 13-episode mid-season replacement series, called Nasty Boys about a group of North Las Vegas undercover cops and their unorthodox methods working in a narcotics unit.
-The theme music was Jackson's "Nasty", performed by Lisa Keith, though the lyrics were slightly changed to make the song more pertinent to the storyline.

-USA Network used "Nasty" in a promo for the seventh season of the series Psych, with past snippets from the show put together to create the song's call and response portion.
-Buckcherry sang the song live as a tribute to Jackson during MTV's MTV Icon special in 2001.

 Britney Spears has paid homage to "Nasty" multiple times throughout her career; she performed live covers of "Nasty" and "Black Cat" on the "Baby One More Time Tour".
-She also yelled "Stop!" in the single version of "(You Drive Me) Crazy" pays homage to Janet saying "Stop!" in the "Nasty" music video.
+She also yelled "Stop!" in the single version of "(You Drive Me) Crazy", paying homage to Janet saying "Stop!" in the "Nasty" music video.
 The single version of the song, titled "The Stop!
 Remix", also references "Nasty".
 The chair routine in the song's music video pays homage to Jackson's "Miss You Much" video.
 Additionally, her single "Boys", released as the fourth single from her Britney album, references "Nasty" in the line "get nasty", with the song being described as "cut-rate '80s Janet Jackson" by Entertainment Weekly.
 Spears also pays homage to the song in "Break the Ice", released as the third single from her fifth studio album Blackout, in the line "I like this part", which references Janet saying "I love this part" in "Nasty".
 Spears' official site said she was "stopping the song à la Janet Jackson to say, "I like this part.
 It feels kind of good."
 The opening scene of her "Ooh La La" video also pays homage to Jackson's "Nasty" video, with MSN Music saying, "The clip plays out like a more kid-friendly version of Janet Jackson's "Nasty" video, with Spears and her kids taking in a movie when mom is suddenly transported into the on-screen action."